Contents:

 Here’s a quick breakdown of what each term means:

-A well-maintained social profile is a great way of demonstrating EEAT – especially if you’re using a network like LinkedIn which gives you lots of ways to demonstrate experience and expertise via dedicated sections for qualifications, certifications, work experience, recommendation etc.
+A well-maintained social profile is a great way of demonstrating EEAT – especially if you’re using a network like LinkedIn, which gives you lots of ways to demonstrate experience and expertise via dedicated sections for qualifications, certifications, work experience, recommendations etc. Take a look at our guide on utilising LinkedIn to support EEAT for everything you need to know.

-Talk to our social media team to discuss a social profiling strategy for your execs or click here to get back to the top of the page.
+Talk to our social media team to discuss a social profiling strategy for your execs.

 Choosing the right platform(s)